On Understanding and Mitigating the Dimensional Collapse of Graph Contrastive Learning: a Non-Maximum Removal Approach: Experiment

 \subsection{Experimental Results}

-The results of self-supervised graph classification are reported in Tab.~\ref{tab:comp_result}.
-We can see contrast-based methods generally exceed both the graph kernel methods and traditional unsupervised methods, indicating the advantages of contrastive learning.
-GraphCoCo outperforms other unsupervised representation learning baselines with significant improvement across eight of nine datasets, especially on sparse-graph, demonstrating the superiority of our approach.
-For example, GraphCoCo achieves $82.07\%$ accuracy on dense-graph dataset DD, surpassing GraphCL by $3.45\%$ accuracy and CuCo by $2.87\%$ accuracy individually.
-Meanwhile, the GraphCoCo achieves $73.83\%$ accuracy on sparse-graph dataset IMDB-B, exceeding the GraphCL by $2.69\%$ and AD-GCL by $2.34\%$ accuracy, respectively.
-The results are attributed to the key component in our approach: the non-maximization erasing operation, which allows information to be represented in all dimensions of embeddings rather than concentrating on a small number of the highlighted dimensions.
-The similarity between two embeddings is no longer dominated only by ``highlighted" dimensions in both embeddings as in previous works.
+\textbf{Main results.} The results of self-supervised graph classification are reported in Tab.~\ref{tab:comp_result}.
+We can see contrast-based methods generally exceed both the graph kernel methods and traditional unsupervised methods, indicating the advantages of contrastive learning. nmrGCL outperforms other unsupervised representation learning baselines with significant improvement across eight of nine datasets, especially on sparse-graph, demonstrating the superiority of our approach.
+For example, nmrGCL achieves $80.61\%$ accuracy on dense-graph dataset DD, surpassing GraphCL by $1.99\%$ accuracy and CuCo by $1.41\%$ accuracy individually.
+Meanwhile, the nmrGCL achieves $73.83\%$ accuracy on sparse-graph dataset IMDB-B, exceeding the GraphCL by $2.69\%$ and AD-GCL by $2.34\%$ accuracy, respectively.
+The results are attributed to the key component in our approach: the non-maximum removal operation, which allows information to be represented in all dimensions of embeddings rather than concentrating on a small number of the prominent dimensions.
+The similarity between two embeddings is no longer dominated only by prominent dimensions in both embeddings as in previous works.
 Finally, with a more uniform distribution of information, all dimensions of the embeddings contribute when performing downstream classification tasks, bringing about a notable improvement.
+However, results of contrast-based methods show a large variance due to the randomness, which indicates that improving the stability of graph contrastive learning is a valuable direction.
 Tab.~\ref{tab:node_classification} reports the results of node classification.
-The GNN encoder in the graph classification task has one readout layer, which is not in the encoder of the node classification task.
-We design our approach from the gradient of InfoNCE loss w.r.t the graph-level embeddings which is the output of the readout layer.
+Since the GNN encoder in the graph classification task has one pooling layer which is not in the encoder for the node classification task, only the weight matrices of graph convolution layer cause the dimensional collapse in node classification tasks.
 Thus our approach is more suitable for graph-level classification.
-Even so, results show that our method extended to node classification achieves competitive performance compared to the SOTA self-supervised node classification methods.
+Results show that our method achieves competitive performance compared to the SOTA self-supervised node classification methods.